 CTWYF Step 2, Part 2: Spotting negative thoughts that are not even true!

-Elves love to repeat themselves, but humans are not as fond of this!
-By reading the two Brain tips before this one, you will familiarize yourself with journaling your thoughts, as well as the first five negative thoughts (also known as cons of the mind!) that elves and humans so frequently suffer with!
+By reading the two Brain tips before this one, you will familiarize yourself with journaling your thoughts, as well as the first five negative thoughts (also known as cons of the mind!) that elves and humans so frequently suffer from!

 Let us continue with the remaining five types of negative thoughts that we all have, but that are not at all accurate!